 Another mentioned unit is Portugal’s national counterterrorism unit—the GOE (Grupo de Operacoes Especiales).
 Part of the Public Security Police, the GOE has principal responsibility for counterterrorism operations within Portugal and is also deployed for VIP protection, including motorcades and VIP countersniper missions and raids on dangerous criminal organizations.

 The GOE is organized into a command element, a support unit, three Intervention Operational Groups, each with a strength of 20 to 25 operators, and one Technical Operational Group responsible for training, explosive ordnance disposal, working dogs, and use of technical surveillance devices.

 Guns & Gear

-As can be expected, a diverse group of weapons is used with so many units.
+As expected, a diverse group of weapons is used with so many units.
 The most widely used rifle among Portuguese special forces is the HK G36, in “K,” “KE,” and “C” configurations.
-Other rifles that have been used are the HK G3 and HK416 (5.56mm) and HK417 (7.62mm) and the Sig SG543.
+Other rifles used are the HK G3 and HK416 (5.56mm) and HK417 (7.62mm), and the Sig SG543.
 Portuguese Marines have used M4 Carbines with M203 grenade launchers.